American Bully Puppies for Sale 2026 | Pocket Bully Buyer's Guide

 Early Scent Introduction (ESI)

-Daily scent exposure supports cognitive development and confidence—helpful for travel, new environments, and household adaptability.
+Daily scent exposure supports cognitive development and confidence.
+This matters for travel, new environments, and long-term adaptability—especially for puppies placed with active families, frequent visitors, or multi-pet households.

 Structured socialization

-- Safe exposure to surfaces, sounds, and gentle handling
+- Safe exposure to surfaces, sounds, and calm handling

 - Early boundaries and appropriate play shaping